Professional membership of the CIPD demonstrates a commitment to the highest standards of practice in HR and L&D

 British human capital standards

 British standards in human capital are developed by the British Standards Institution (BSI) together with experts representing employers, academia, and industry and professional bodies.
-As well as the CIPD, this includes the University Forum for Human Resource Development (UFHRD), Acas, The Trades Union Council (TUC), the Chartered Management Institute (CMI), and Chartered Institute of Management Accountants (CIMA).
+As well as the CIPD, this includes the University Forum for Human Resource Development (UFHRD), Acas, The Trades Union Council (TUC) and the Institute for Employment Studies (IES).

 The suite of British standards covering human capital provide a principles-based framework for valuing people, diversity and inclusion, and learning and development.